thomasgalvin/InterviewQuestions/README.md

 And then build it:

 ```
-cd InterviewQuestions
+cd InterviewQuestions/JavaDeveloper
 mvn clean install
 ```

 This will build some utilities needed by the unit tests.
-It will also build and test the `InterviewSolutions` project, to make sure nothing about your environment has uncovered a bug in the tests.
+It will also build and test the `Solutions` project, to make sure nothing about your environment has uncovered a bug in the tests.
 After that, you can open up the Questions projects in an IDE (or not, it's up to you), and let the candidate work through them.

 ## Junior Developer Questions ##